Book cover

 Code without tests is bad code. – Michael Feathers

-This chapter begins with an introduction to testing, where we discuss the test pyramid and the main types of automated tests (Section 8.1).
-Then, we present the basic concepts of unit tests (Section 8.2), the principles for writing such tests (Section 8.3), test coverage (Section 8.4), the importance of having designs that promote testability (Section 8.5), and mock objects, which are used to enable the implementation of unit tests (Section 8.6).
+This chapter begins with an introduction to testing, discussing the test pyramid and the main types of automated tests (Section 8.1).
+We then present the basic concepts of unit tests (Section 8.2), the principles for writing such tests (Section 8.3), test coverage (Section 8.4), the importance of having designs that promote testability (Section 8.5), and mock objects, which are used to enable the implementation of unit tests (Section 8.6).
 In Section 8.7, we present the concept of Test-Driven Development (TDD).
-Next, we tackle the tests at the top of the test pyramid, namely Integration Tests (Section 8.8) and End-to-End Tests (Section 8.9).
-To conclude the chapter, Section 8.10 provides a brief presentation of other types of tests, such as black-box and white-box tests, acceptance tests, and non-functional requirement tests.
+Next, we address the tests at the top of the test pyramid, specifically integration tests (Section 8.8) and end-to-end tests (Section 8.9).
+The chapter concludes with Section 8.10, which provides a brief overview of other types of tests, including black-box and white-box tests, acceptance tests, and non-functional requirement tests.

 8.1 Introduction

-Software is one of the most complex human constructs, as we discussed in Chapter 1.
+Software is one of the most complex human constructs, as discussed in Chapter 1.
 Thus, it is understandable that software systems are susceptible to various kinds of bugs and inconsistencies.
-To prevent such bugs from reaching customers and causing damage, it is crucial to embrace testing activities in software projects.
-In fact, testing is one of the most valued programming practices today across all types of software.
-It is also one of the practices that have undergone the most transformations in recent years.
+To prevent such bugs from reaching customers and causing damage, it is important to integrate testing activities into software projects.
+Indeed, testing is one of the most valued programming practices today across all types of software.
+It is also one of the practices that has undergone the most transformations in recent years.

-In the case of Waterfall development, tests occurred in a separate phase, after the requirements, analysis, design, and implementation phases.
-Moreover, there was a separate test team responsible for verifying whether the implementation met the defined requirements.
-To check this, tests were often manual, i.e., a person used the system, provided some input, and checked if the outputs were as expected.
-Thus, the goal of such tests was mainly detecting bugs before the system went into production.
+In the case of Waterfall development, tests were conducted in a separate phase, after the requirements, analysis, design, and implementation phases.
+Moreover, a separate test team was responsible for verifying whether the implementation met the defined requirements.
+To perform this verification, tests were often manual, meaning a person used the system, provided some input, and checked if the outputs were as expected.
+The primary goal of such tests was to detect bugs before the system went into production.

-With agile methods, testing has been profoundly revised, as explained below:
+With the advent of agile methods, testing has been profoundly revised, as explained below:

-In this chapter, we will focus on automated tests because manual tests are labor-intensive, slow, and expensive.
+In this chapter, we will focus on automated tests because manual tests are time-consuming, error-prone, and expensive.
 Moreover, they must be repeated every time the system undergoes a change.

 An interesting way to classify automated tests is through a test pyramid, originally proposed by Mike Cohn (link).
-As the next figure shows, this pyramid partitions the tests according to their granularity.
+As shown in the next figure, this pyramid partitions the tests according to their granularity.

 Test pyramid

-Particularly, tests are divided into three groups.
+Automated tests are typically categorized into three groups.
 Unit tests check small parts of the code, usually a single class (see also the next figures).
-They form the base of the pyramid, meaning most tests are in this category.
+They form the base of the pyramid, meaning most tests fall into this category.
 Unit tests are simple, easier to implement, and fast to run.
-On the next level, we have integration tests or service tests that verify a system’s functionality or transaction.
-Thus, integration tests involve multiple classes from different packages and may include external components like databases.
+At the next level, we have integration tests or service tests that verify a system’s functionality or transaction.
+These tests involve multiple classes from different packages and may include external components like databases.
 They require more time to implement and are slower to run.
 Lastly, at the top of the pyramid, we have end-to-end tests, also referred to as user interface tests or system tests.
 They simulate a user session on the system as authentically as possible.
-For this reason, they are more expensive, slower, and less numerous.
-End-to-end tests also tend to be fragile, meaning minor alterations in the user interface might demand changes in these tests.
+For this reason, they are more complex, time-consuming, and fewer in number.
+End-to-end tests also tend to be brittle, meaning minor alterations in the user interface might require changes in these tests.

 Unit test scope